DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 The 8-stage methodology for developing this smart watchdog can be found [here](/Methodology/README.md).

-# Live Demonstration of Smart Watchdog 🚀
+# Smart Watchdog Live Demonstration 🚀

 This live demonstration deploys the developed smart watchdog model on FPGA to monitor program execution in real time of the RISC-V processor (Neorv32).